 Trust me when I say to just try it once like this!

 Otherwise, you can top these lentil patties with any of the following:

 - Regular ol' guacamole (here's my best guacamole recipe)

 - Vegan tzatziki sauce

-We typically eat these as a burger, but feel free to turn these into a lighter lunch by serving them in lettuce wraps or on a salad!
+We typically eat these as a burger with veggie, such as broccoli salad, but feel free to turn these into a lighter lunch by serving them in lettuce wraps or on a salad!